 - A 'reportable incident' for an activity, means an incident relating to the activity that has caused, or has the potential to cause, moderate to significant environmental damage. - A 'recordable incident' is a breach of an EPO or EPS that is not a reportable incident. - The types of incidents that would be 'reportable incidents' vary depending on the nature of the activity, the location and the particular values and sensitivities of the environment.
-Consequently each EP must detail the types of incidents that have potential to cause moderate to significant environmental damage if those incidents were to occur.
-The EP must identify these as 'reportable incidents' for that activity39.
+Consequently, each EP must detail the types of incidents that have potential to cause moderate to significant environmental damage if those incidents were to occur.
+The EP must identify these as 'reportable incidents' for that activity.

 - The potential to cause moderate to significant environmental damage may be determined from the inherent consequence level of a particular risk, assuming that all control measures that can fail, have failed, and the event has occurred. - Reportable incidents may arise from unforeseen circumstances.
-The reporting arrangements in the EP should consider the need to report incidents that have not been specifically identified in the EP. - As required by regulation 26, reportable incidents are notifiable to NOPSEMA as soon as practicable, but no later than two hours after the incident or after the titleholder becomes aware of the incident.
-The types of incidents that are defined as 'reportable incidents' should be considered in this context.
+The reporting arrangements in the EP should consider the need to report incidents that have not been specifically identified in the EP. - As required by regulation 47, reportable incidents are notifiable to NOPSEMA as soon as practicable, but no later than two hours after the incident or after the titleholder becomes aware of the incident.
+The types of incidents that are defined as 'reportable incidents' should be considered in this context. - The EP should clearly distinguish between those 'reportable incidents' that are immediately reportable and the 'recordable incidents' which are reported to NOPSEMA on a monthly basis. - The requirements for reporting recordable incidents to NOPSEMA are specified in regulation 50 of the Environment Regulations.

-39 Refer to NOPSEMA's published guidance on environmental reportable incidents for further information on arrangements for reporting and the required content of incident reports.
+&lt;sup>40 Refer to NOPSEMA's published guidance on environmental reportable incidents for further information on arrangements for reporting and the required content of incident reports.